telerik/blazor-docs/components/grid/filter/checkboxlist.md

     //obtain filter lists data from the data source to show all options async Task GetTeamOptions()
     {
-        if (TeamsList == null) // sample of caching since we always want all distinct options {
+        if (TeamsList == null) // sample of caching since we always want all distinct options,
-            // so it is not null in case this gets called again before data returns - we want to call the service only as necessary
+                               //but we don't want to make unnecessary requests {
-            TeamsList = new List<TeamNameFilterOption>();
+            TeamsList = await GetNamesFromService();
-            // new up the collection so the parameter gets updated TeamsList = new List<TeamNameFilterOption>(await GetNamesFromService());
         }
     }